 Well, maybe that is also their main problem.

-I mean, some people may feel really embarrassed if someone not particularly familiar with the watchmaking world, but more or less informed that such models exist, asks them “Is this a Rolex Submariner (or an Omega Seamaster, or Breitling, or an IWC Aquatimer, or Some Other Expensive Automatic Diving Watch) on your wrist?” and they blush and start explaining that no, it is just a Certina (or Seiko, or Invicta, or Some Other Cheap Quartz Diver), but it doesn’t really look like a Rolex.
+I mean, some people may feel embarrassed if someone not particularly familiar with the watchmaking world, but more or less informed that such models exist, asks them “Is this a Rolex Submariner (or an Omega Seamaster, or Breitling, or an IWC Aquatimer, or Some Other Expensive Automatic Diving Watch) on your wrist?” and they blush and start explaining that no, it is just a Certina (or Seiko, or Invicta, or Some Other Cheap Quartz Diver), but it doesn’t really look like a Rolex.

-Because, you know, the hands are different, and the rotating bezel is different, and the date window is in the wrong place, etc. And they don’t really pretend to own an expensive watch; they just like the style and don’t give a wooden nickel about those status things.
+Because, you know, the hands are different, and the rotating bezel is different, and the date window is in the wrong place, etc. And they don’t pretend to own an expensive watch; they just like the style and don’t give a wooden nickel about those status things.
 Well, it does sound very embarrassing to me.

-And its scratch-resistant sapphire crystal features anti-glare treatment, which is not such a usual thing in the $500-$600 categories of watches.
+And its scratch-resistant sapphire crystal features anti-glare treatment, which is not such a usual thing in the $500-$600 categories.

 Like a real diver, the DS Action Chrono also offers a legible dial with high-contrast polished steel hands and hour markers perfectly visible on the black dial.

 The only thing that bothers me here is the amount of luminous substance covering the hour and minute hands, as well as applied indexes.
-The thin strips of lume maybe just not bright enough for you to read the watch in murky waters.
+The thin strips of lume maybe just not bright enough for you to read the time in murky waters.